Skip to main content

 agent_call<agent_call agent="..." task="..." />New work phases, parallel tasks, exploratory reading, multi-file refactoring

-tool_call<tool_call name="@coder" args="..." />Quick fixes, error diagnosis, point patches, post-agent validation.
-IMPORTANT: multiple independent tool_calls must be emitted in a SINGLE response
+tool_call<tool_call name="@coder" args="..." />Quick fixes, error diagnosis, pinpoint patches, post-agent validation.
+IMPORTANT: multiple independent tool_calls should be emitted in a SINGLE response

 Decision Guide